 Installing it is dead easy too.
 Simply click the big blue “Download” on the Core Temp site, then run the executable file once it’s downloaded.
 While clicking through the installation wizard you will need to uncheck some boxes to avoid adding some bloatware, but otherwise you can keep hitting “Next” until Core Temp is installed.

 In the app itself, the temperatures of all your CPU’s cores are listed at the bottom.
 Another cool aspect of Core Temp – if don’t mind painfully stretching the definition of cool – is that it also lists the lowest and highest temperatures that each core has recorded during the current session.
 That might be handy if, say, you want to know how high your core temperatures peak during sustained play, but you can’t be bothered with constantly alt-tabbing out to monitor it.

-If you fancy more of a complete system-monitoring suite, NZXT Cam is a good bet.
+If you fancy your CPU temperature readout in a more graphical style, NZXT Cam is a good bet.
 I wasn’t initially impressed when, several years ago, it launched in support of some broadly overpriced NZXT cases (even though you don’t actually need any NZXT hardware to install it).
-Nowadays, though, it’s a nicely comprehensive set of tools for monitoring temps, speeds and loads, not to mention tinkering with compatible lighting and even overclocking.
+Nowadays, though, it’s a nicely comprehensive (and readable) set of tools for monitoring temps, speeds and loads, not to mention tinkering with compatible lighting and even overclocking.